St. Ann's Warehouse

 St. Ann's Warehouse is a performing arts institution in Brooklyn, New York City.
-Formerly the Church of St. Ann and the Holy Trinity on Montague Street, in 1980 the site was converted into a venue for classical music.
+It began when the St. Ann's and the Holy Trinity Church on Montague Street was converted into a venue for classical music in 1980.
 Initially known as Arts at St. Ann's, proceeds from the stage's performances were used to aid in renovating the building.

 In 2000 it relocated to a former spice milling factory in Dumbo, Brooklyn, where it has served as a stage for musicians such as David Bowie, Lou Reed, Joe Strummer, Aimee Mann, Nick Cave, Rufus Wainwright and John Cale.
 Theatrical shows have included the Bertholt Brecht/Kurt Weill musical The Seven Deadly Sins, starring Marianne Faithfull.
 The current building can accommodate audiences of up to 1500 people.

 St. Ann's Warehouse moved to the historic Tobacco Warehouse in Brooklyn Bridge Park in 2015.